AstromaoLabs/.github/profile/README.md

 Welcome to **AstromaoLabs**, a collaborative GitHub organization where developers of all skill levels come together to learn, build, and grow.

 We all work together to create a **place for everyone**, from beginners taking their first steps in coding to experienced developers looking to share knowledge, collaborate on different projects, and build impactful software.
+We are helping each other no matter which level you are.
+You can start really practical working experience with the team here.

 ---

 ## **What We Do**
 AstromaoLabs is built on the principles of:
 - 🤝 **Peer Learning**: Share knowledge and learn through collaboration.
-- 🛠️ **Building Real-World Projects**: Develop open-source and private projects in a variety of tools and technologies, including Python, JavaScript, C++, C#, Docker, React, Django, Figma and more.
+- 🛠️ **Building Real-World Projects**: Develop open-source and private projects in a variety of tools and technologies, including Python, JavaScript, C++, C#, Docker, React, JavaScript, Django, PHP, Figma and more.
 - 🌐 **Inclusivity**: A place for anyone and everyone: students, professionals, beginners, and advanced developers.

 We work on projects spanning: